Regulations of the Research Foundation – Flanders governing the Postdoctoral Fellowship - 2019

 §2.
 Researchers can apply for a junior postdoctoral fellowship if their PhD degree, with as reference point the date mentioned on the PhD degree, was awarded maximum three years before the first of October of the year in which the fellowship commences.

 §3.
-The public defence must have taken place no later than on the first of June preceding the start of the fellowship.
+The public defence must have taken place no later than 15 September prior to the start of the fellowship, whereby the date of this public defence must be reported to the FWO no later than 1 July prior to the start of the fellowship.

 §4.
 Researchers can apply for a senior postdoctoral fellowship if their PhD degree, with as reference point the date mentioned on the PhD degree, was awarded minimum three years and maximum six years before the first of October of the year in which the fellowship commences.

-The candidate shall submit a declaration issued by the host institution, signed by the head of department or equivalent and the head of the host institution, as indisputable proof that he/she has at least two years' postdoctoral research experience on 1 October of the year in which the fellowship commences.
+The candidate shall submit a declaration issued by the main host institution as indisputable proof that he/she has at least two years' postdoctoral research experience on October 1st of the year in which the fellowship begins.

 §5.
 Candidates who immediately prior to the senior postdoctoral fellowship were awarded a junior postdoctoral fellowship by the Research Foundation - Flanders can at any time apply for a senior postdoctoral fellowship, provided the senior postdoctoral fellowship immediately follows on the junior postdoctoral fellowship.
 A second application for a senior postdoctoral fellowship can be submitted by these candidates under the same conditions as the other candidates.